Spider-Man 3 (video game): PlayStation 2, Wii and PlayStation Portable

 This version of the game plays similarly to its next-gen counterpart, except the combat system is mostly ground-based, like in Ultimate Spider-Man.
 The main narrative is mostly unchanged, except for several slightly altered missions, while most of the secondary storylines focusing on characters not featured in the film have been removed and replaced with new ones.
-The map has also suffered a few esthetic changes due to these consoles' limitations.
+The map has also suffered a few aesthetic changes due to these consoles' limitations.
 New CGI cutscenes are included, in addition to several recycled scenes from the next-gen version.
 The most notable change in the gameplay is the ability to change between Spider-Man's traditional red and blue costume and the black suit at any time through a short quick time event (once the latter is unlocked).
 During the main storyline, the black suit requires to be removed regularly, because if worn for too long, the symbiote will corrupt Spider-Man, leading to a game over.
 After removing it, there is a cooldown before the black suit can be worn again.
 After completing the main storyline, the black suit's rage meter will instead deplete to zero percent without killing Spider-Man, once it reaches its limit.